dtn7/dtn7-gold/README.md

 ### dtnd
 `dtnd` is a delay-tolerant networking daemon.
-It represents a node inside the network and is able to transmit, receive and forward bundles to other nodes.
+It acts as a node in the network and can transmit, receive and forward bundles to other nodes.
-A node's neighbors may be specified in the configuration or detected within the local network through a peer discovery.
+A node's neighbours may be specified in the configuration or detected within the local network through a peer discovery.
 Bundles might be sent and received through a REST-like web interface.
-The features and their configuration is described inside the provided example [`configuration.toml`][dtnd-configuration].
+The features and configuration are described inside the provided example [`configuration.toml`][dtnd-configuration].

 #### REST API / WebSocket API
-Different interfaces are provided to allow communication from external programs with `dtnd`.
+We provide different interfaces to allow communication from external programs with `dtnd`.
 More precisely: a REST API and a WebSocket API.

-The simpler REST API allows a client to register itself with an address, receive bundles and create / dispatch new ones.
-This is made by POSTing JSON objects to `dtnd`'s RESTful HTTP server.
+The simpler REST API allows a client to register itself with an address, receive bundles and create/dispatch new ones simply by POSTing JSON objects to `dtnd`'s RESTful HTTP server.
-The endpoints and structure of the JSON objects are described in the [documentation][godoc] for the `github.com/dtn7/dtn7-go/agent.RestAgent` type.
+The endpoints and structure of the JSON objects are described in the [documentation][PkgGoDev] for the `github.com/dtn7/dtn7-go/agent.RestAgent` type.

-However, a bidirectional communication is possible via the WebSocket API.
+If you need bidirectional communication, you can use the WebSocket API.
 This API sends CBOR-encoded messages.
-The details can be found in the `ws_agent`-files of the `agent` package.
+For details, see the `ws_agent`-files of the `agent` package.
 But one can also simply use it with the `github.com/dtn7/dtn7-go/agent.WebSocketAgentConnector`, which implements a client.

 ### dtn-tool
-A ready-to-use program that utilizes the WebSocket API mentioned above is `dtn-tool`, a _swiss army knife_ for bundles.
+`dtn-tool` is a _swiss army knife_ for bundles and uses the WebSockets API.

 It allows the simple creation of new bundles, written to a file or the stdout.
-Furthermore, one can print out bundles as a human / script readable JSON object.
+Furthermore, one can print out bundles as a human/machine-readable JSON object.
-To exchange bundles, `dtn-tool` might _watch_ a directory and send all new bundle files to the corresponding `dtnd` instance.
+To exchange bundles, `dtn-tool` may _watch_ a directory and send all new bundle files to the corresponding `dtnd` instance.
 In the same way, incoming bundles from `dtnd` are stored in this directory.

 ```